KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

         )
         ```

         To use the standard views, just return `{ $0.view }`, or `{ params in params.view }`.
-Otherwise, just return the view you want to use for the provided params.
-The view builders provide information to help you setup custom views.
+Otherwise, just return the view you want to use for the provided parameters, which contain contextual information.
     }

     @Tab("Keyboard.Button") {